-The consensus in the medical community is that looking directly at the sun can be damaging to the eyes, potentially causing irreversible retinal damage and visual loss.
-If you choose to practice sun gazing, be sure to follow the precautions below to reduce your risk of retinal damage.
+Warning: The consensus in the medical community is that looking directly at the sun can be damaging to the eyes, potentially causing irreversible retinal damage and vision loss.
+This is not a recommended practice.

 There’s no scientific research to suggest that sun gazing meditation offers any benefits.
-However, there are plenty of documented benefits to sun exposure.
+However, limited and safe sun exposure without looking into the sun

 - combat fatigue and drowsiness